open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.Process/README.md

-This is an [Instrumentation Library](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/glossary.md#instrumentation-library), which instruments [.NET](https://docs.microsoft.com/dotnet) and collect telemetry about process behavior.
+This is an [Instrumentation Library](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/glossary.md#instrumentation-library), which instruments [.NET](https://docs.microsoft.com/dotnet) and collects telemetry about process behavior.

 The process metric instruments being implemented are following OpenTelemetry